ofmla/OO_fortran_plain_example/README.md

-# Fortran OOP Plain Example: Abstract Types and Deferred Procedures
+# Fortran OOP Plain Example: Abstract Types and Deferred bindings

 This repository provides a simple example demonstrating object-oriented programming (OOP) concepts in Fortran, specifically focusing on **abstract types** and **deferred bindings**.
 It also includes the equivalent implementation in Python for comparison.